-The past twelve months has seen a huge change in virtual event technology.
+The past eighteen months has seen a huge change in virtual event technology.

-However, zoom fatigued is real.
 Although there are many plus sides, like the ability to meet with anyone from around the world from the comfort of your own home and networking with people you wouldn’t typically have access to, the downsides are also real.
-With the pandemic restricting us for over a year now, there is a definite sense of burnout from working remotely and attending only virtual events.
+Done incorrectly virtual and hybrid events can be expensive and uninspiring.

-There are lots of ways you can combat this to make your virtual events more engaging and fresh.
+There are lots of ways you can combat this to make your virtual events more engaging, cost effective and fresh.
 We’ve pulled together our top tips for winning at virtual events to help you and your colleagues to get the most from them!

 The first step to winning at virtual events is planning your strategy.
 Just because your event is virtual doesn’t mean that you get to skip the approach, in fact, the earlier you plan - the better.
 Questions to ask are:

 - Will the events be pre-recorded, live, or a mix of both?

 - Which speakers would you like to present?

 - What content topics would you like to cover?

 - Will the event be available on-demand for attendees to view at a later date?

 For most event organisers, driving attendance is the number one concern but how do you ensure the right message is delivered at the right time and to the right person?
 Your audience needs to be at the forefront of your approach, its important to think about: